Step Two: Applying for University

 When applying to university, it is advisable to consider the following areas:

 • Think about what university you would like to be at.
 For example, would you prefer somewhere that is central to a town so that you are able to access local amenities easily?
 Or would you be more comfortable in a rural, quieter location?
+Don’t let location put you off from choosing somewhere you love.
+For tips about navigation in new cities, why not check out our Getting Around with Tech pages?

 • Is the university you are applying to a city or a campus university?
 City universities may have multiple buildings in different areas resulting in more travel.
 Campus universities are usually more contained, with all the buildings located on site and may be more accessible.
 You will still have to get across the campus to travel between buildings and some campuses may still present mobility challenges.
 Check out Times Higher Education’s guide to campus versus city universities here.